 An intergovernmental organization established in 1951, IOM is committed to the principle that humane and orderly migration benefits migrants and society

-The Summer School on Migration and Integration will take place again in 2014 in cooperation with the University of South Bohemia in Ceske Budejovice.
-The dates of the Summer School will be from 18-23 August 2014.
+The Summer School on Migration Studies 2014 was held in cooperation with the University of South Bohemia in Ceske Budejovice from 18-23 August.

 IOM Prague started cooperation on new European project designed for youth migrants.
 This multi-stakeholder project is co-funded by the European Commission and implemented in cooperation with youth organizations and institutional partners in the Czech Republic, Finland, France, Romania and Spain.
 In the Czech Republic, the partners are Integration Center Prague, Municipal District Prague 14 and Municipal District Prague 3.